pheianox/sortviz/README.md

 ## Contibutions

-Always welcome to contributors who wants to add new algoritms or fix bugs
+Always welcome to contributors who wants to add new algoritms or fix possible bugs